-- Retire Core Carbon Principles (CCP)-approved credits when they become available.
+- Retire Core Carbon Principles (CCP)-Labelled credits or Article 6.4 credits issued under Article 6.4 methodologies approved by the Article 6.4 Supervisory Body when they become available.
 VCMI offers companies two interim approaches to demonstrate the procurement of high-quality credits.
-These options can only be implemented until January 1, 2026, at which point the Integrity Council for the Voluntary Carbon Market (ICVCM) CCP-approved credits will become widely available in the market.
-These options are: - Option 1: Purchase and retire CORSIA eligible credits - Option 2: Disclose how existing due diligence processes align with ICVCM's CCPs - Further detail of this requirement is outlined in metric 3.1 below
+These options can only be implemented until January 1, 20262, or until Integrity Council for the Voluntary Carbon Market (ICVCM) CCP-labelled or Article 6.4 credits become widely available in the market.
+These options are: - Option 1: Purchase and retire credits included in the ICAO document CORSIA Eligible Emission Units approved for the 2021-2023 Compliance Period (Pilot Phase) or the 2024-2026 Compliance Period (First Phase), pending assessment by the ICVCM - Option 2: Disclose how existing due diligence processes align with ICVCM's CCPs - Further detail of this requirement is outlined in metric 3.1 below